hansliss/tcpproxy/README.md

 - `tracker_parser_daemon.c` – consumes raw tracker events from the
   shared `tcpproxy.events` exchange, parses the payload, and republishes the structured JSON to a second exchange for downstream consumers.
-- `scripts/cat_location_daemon.py` – consumes tracker events from the shared
+- `cat_location_daemon.c` / `cat_location_daemon` – consumes tracker events from
-  exchange, maps coordinates to placemarks from `Locations.kml`, and republishes location updates on its own exchange.
+  the shared exchange, maps coordinates to placemarks from `Locations.kml`, and republishes location updates on its own exchange.
 - `tests/` – Python utilities for exercising the proxy. `run_proxy_tests.py` spins up a client/server pair for various scenarios, `run_amqp_integration.py` orchestrates the Podman-backed RabbitMQ flow, and `echo_server.py` provides a